Khue-Thor/se_project_aroundtheus/README.md

 # 3rd commit :
-  - moving the font.css to the fonts folder and create a new folder the the inter fonts.
+  - moving the font.css to the fonts folder and create a new folder the the inter fonts. s
 # 4th commit :
   - delete the .page selector in normalize.css

 # version.5 :
   - change the opacity : 0.5;